KooEeVee/24dbwebapp/README.md

 - As a user or admin, log in and out
 - As a user, see the results and rankings of own finished quizzes
 - As a user, rate the quiz
-- As an admin, create new quizzes, edit and remove if not published
+- As an admin, create new quizzes, remove quizzes
-- As an admin, create new tasks (text, audio?) in quizzes, edit and remove if not published
+- As an admin, create new tasks in quizzes
 - As an admin, tag quizzes
 - As an admin, see a list of your own unpublished and published quizzes
 - As an admin, see the stats of your quizzes: how many users, results